-Check out the latest news from the Greater Lansing Regional Committee for Storm Water Management here.
+Check out the latest news from the Greater Lansing Regional Committee for Stormwater Management in the July 2018 newsletter.

 Construction has begun for water system improvements at Michigan State, including a new water treatment plant located on south campus.
 Learn more about the new plant here.

 MSU Infrastructure Planning and Facilities recently released the 2017 Water Quality Report for the university.
 The report describes the source and quality of drinking water on campus.
 Check out the report here.

 Proper maintenance of septic tank systems is important for protecting the Red Cedar River and other water bodies throughout Michigan.
 Check out this article from MSU Extension that discusses the basics of septic systems.

 The Michigan Department of Environmental Quality’s latest MDEQ Minute video discusses E. coli and fecal contamination of Michigan’s surface waters and beaches.
 Check out the video here.